hattashuzo/metaSpace/README.md

 # metaSpace
-Where minds may or not convine based on ideals or otherwise
+Where minds may or may not convine based on ideals or otherwise